The best help desk software solutions for a better customer experience

 - Business value dashboard (in beta)

-Best for small to mid-sized B2B businesses, Vivantio is a help desk solution founded in 2003.
-Requesting a free trial requires giving a lot of information about your business, including what kinds of customers you serve and the number of ticket types you manage.
-But the platform offers a wide range of plans, starting with the basic Value Plan at 32￡ pounds a month per user, to its enterprise help desk software Visionary Plan at 102￡ per month.
+Vivantio is a help desk solution that’s best for small to mid-sized B2B businesses.
+Requesting a free trial requires providing a lot of information about your business, including what kinds of customers you serve and the number of ticket types you manage.
+But the platform offers a wide range of plans, starting with the basic Value plan (at $42 a month per user) and running up to its enterprise help desk software Visionary plan (at $142 per month per user).

-The essentials in the Value Plan include features like simple SLAs, branded self service portals, and a mobile app.
-And with the mid-level Vital Plan, users get access to popular features such as knowledge management, Kanban calendar view types, and custom dashboards.
+The Value plan includes features like simple SLAs, branded self-service portals, and a mobile app.
+With the mid-level Vital plan, users get access to popular features such as knowledge management, Kanban calendar view types, and custom dashboards.

 - Ticket hierarchies